Rio

 you're doing.

-If you get in trouble with the police, do not offer a bribe.
-It could make
+- If you get in trouble with the police, do not offer a bribe.
+It could turn

 and keep calm.
 Never fight back.
 They may have guns, be on drugs, could